Registration for the Apple Tree Project Begins in April, In-Person & Online

 - A new pair of shoes.

-Community members, businesses and organizations make the Apple Tree Project possible.
+Community members, businesses & organizations make the Apple Tree Project possible.

 Volunteers are vital to the success of the Apple Tree Project.